sqlpad/sqlpad/docs/authentication.md

 By default, SQLPad supports local authentication with email and password.
 Passwords are stored in SQLPad's embedded database using bcrypt hashing.

+To create an initial user, set `SQLPAD_ADMIN` to the email address of the initial admin user.
 Once SQLPad is running, you may create an initial admin account by navigating to [http://localhost/signup](http://localhost/signup).

+Instead of using the sign up form, a password may be set by setting `SQLPAD_ADMIN_PASSWORD` environment variable.

+These environment variables may also be used in the future to reinstate admin access or set the admin password if the password is lost.

-Once an initial admin account has been created, all future users must be added by an admin within the users page.
+All other local auth users must be added by an admin within the users page.
 Other users may also be given admin rights, allowing them to add/edit database connections and add/modify/remove SQLPad users.

-If for whatever reason you lose admin rights, and the last-admin-standing won't give you admin rights back, you can reinstate them to yourself by setting environment variable `SQLPAD_ADMIN=yourEmailAddress@domain.com`.

 Local authentication can be disabled by setting `SQLPAD_USERPASS_AUTH_DISABLED=true`.